Coupé de ville

-Coupé de ville — also known as town car or sedanca de ville — is a car body style produced from 1908 to 1939 with an external or open-topped driver's position and an enclosed compartment for passengers.
+Coupé de ville is a car body style produced from 1908 to 1939.
+It has an external or open-topped driver's position, as well as an enclosed compartment for passengers.
 Although the different terms may have once had specific meanings for certain car manufacturers or countries, the terms are often used interchangeably.

 Some coupés de ville have the passengers separated from the driver in a fully enclosed compartment while others have a canopy for the passengers and no partition between the driver and the passengers (passengers enter the compartment via driver's area).

 Origin

 The separate exposed area for the driver followed from horse-drawn carriages.

 The term "coupé de ville" came into existence in the 19th century before the invention of the automobile.
 The initial usage of the term was for a variant of the coupé carriage that is very similar to the British clarence carriage.

 The term "de ville" is French for "for town" and indicates that the vehicle is for use in town or for short distances.
 When added to the end of a body style (saloon, coupé, landaulet, etc.), "de Ville" indicated that the top over the driver's compartment could be folded away, retracted, or otherwise removed.
 As a vehicle for town use, the coupé de ville usually had no facilities for carrying luggage.